Ecotrust/forestplanner/docs/user_inventory/user_inventory.md

 Processing inventory data for use with the [growth-yield-batch](https://github.com/Ecotrust/growth-yield-batch) system will require variable levels of technical effort depending on the quality of the user's data.

-Each condition must be represented by four files:
+Each condition must be represented by five files:

 * `.fvs` file with treelists; must conform to the FVS sample design and file format used by the keyfiles.
 For example, see the specification in [input_formats.txt](https://github.com/Ecotrust/growth-yield-batch/blob/master/projects/ForestPlanner/rx/include/inputs_formats.txt)
 * `.rx` file defining which variants and projections to run; usually single line `PN,*` or similar
 * `.site` file defining variant and site class; e.g. `PN,2`.
 Make sure site classes are well defined in your config.json (see next section) and that they are semantically consistent across the whole forest planner database.
 * `.std` file, one line STDINFO from FVS; see FVS manual and [example](https://github.com/Ecotrust/growth-yield-batch/blob/master/projects/ForestPlanner/cond/113.std)
+* `.cli` file, technically not needed - if included, just leave blank.

 Depending on the format and organization of the user's inventory data, manipulating data to match the GYB design will be a critical step in ensuring the accuracy of the resulting data.
 There is no automated method to do this at the moment; it will inevitably require human decision making, though after some practice and standardization I believe the process could be streamlined.